Management

 Prerequisites: MGMT 304 and SCM 330.
 Application of quantitative models in the analysis and design of systems in the supply chain and in manufacturing and service operations environments.
 (Formerly 6500:333)

-SCM:334 Service Operations Management (3 Credits)
+SCM 334 Service Operations Management (3 Units)

 Prerequisite: SCM 330.
 An overview of the fundamental terminology, principles, concepts and problem solving methods encountered in the contemporary field of service operations management.
 (Formerly 6500:334)